aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 Once the folder `StartupSession/Tatin/` is in place, any newly started version of Dyalog comes with the user command `]Tatin.*`.

-I> Note that there is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add the feature the a function `Run.aplf` will be loaded and executed as part of Dyalog's bootstrapping procedure.
-In earlier versions such a function is loaded but not executed.
+I> Note that there is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add the feature that a function `Run.aplf` will be loaded and executed as part of Dyalog's bootstrapping procedure.
+In earlier versions such a function is not executed.

 As a side effect of executing any of the Tatin user commands the Tatin API will become available via `⎕SE.Tatin`.